dmitriy-zverev/Task-Tracker-CLI/README.md

 * createdAt: The date and time when the task was created
 * updatedAt: The date and time when the task was last updated

-We have to make sure to add these properties to the JSON file when adding a new task and update them when updating a task.
+We have to make sure to add these properties to the data file when adding a new task and update them when updating a task.